sator-sdk/sator-sdk.github.io/content/projects/Hash_spray_DC.md

 +++
-title = "Hash Spray Domain Controller" description = "Python script that perform a Pre-Auth with a Domain Controller with a given username and a list of hashes " date = 2023-06-06
+title = "Hash Spray Domain Controller" description = "Python script that perform a Pre-Auth with a Domain Controller with a given username and a list of hashes" date = 2023-06-06

 [extra]